 Perhaps the best way I can summarize all of this is with the famous quote often attributed to St. Francis of Assisi, "Preach the Gospel always, and if necessary, use words."
-In the Book of James, we are reminded that the 'perfect law' - the law of love that gives freedom and liberty - is something not so much to be studied, but rather lived out in and through our individual lives and the life of the congregation.
+In the Book of James, we are reminded that the 'perfect law' - the law of love that gives freedom and liberty - is something not so much to be studied, but rather lived out in and through our individual lives and the life of this congregation.
 For in order for our faith to be real and authentic, it must be translated into deeds and actions.
 That's what James means when he writes later in his letter, "Faith without works is dead."
-We'll look at that famous verse in a few weeks.

-The issue before us now is this: What will you and I do with what we have said, sung, prayed and heard in this service of worship?
-How will we put our faith into action later this very day?
-What about tomorrow, when most of you will head back to work or dive into your usual Monday routine?
-What about the day after that?
+The issue before us now is this: What will you and I do with what we have said, sung and heard in this service of worship?
+How will you put your faith into action later this very day?
+What about tomorrow on Labor Day?
+What about the day after that when many of us will head back to work?
+And then there's the day after that.
 There's a story about a couple, who following a service of worship one Sunday, walked to the exit and said to the preacher, "Pastor, that was a wonderful sermon."
 To which the preacher responded, "That remains to be seen."

-Words and beliefs, by themselves, while important, are never enough.
+Words and beliefs by themselves, while important, are never enough.
 Be doers of the word.